mstksg/inCode/copy/entries/trie.md

 3
 ```

-We can do something similar by writing a summer, as well:
+We can do something similar by writing a summer, as well, to sum up all values
+inside a trie:

 ```haskell
 !!!trie/trie.hs "trieSumAlg" "trieSum"